 For clinical research, the scientific paradigm essentially asks this question: what do we know/have concluded about the body and how it functions?
 Or, in other words, what are the key anatomical theories that are universally agreed to be fact?
-The clinical paradigm, on the other hand, provides an overview of the methodology or approaches that were used to produce these results.
+The clinical paradigm, on the other hand, provides an overview of the clinical protocol or approach used to produce these results.

 Now that you’ve got a good idea of the scope of what you’ll be working on, formulating a proper hypothesis and its objectives shouldn’t be too difficult (in theory).
 A research protocol is essential to formally explaining your ideas on the background, rationale, objectives, design, methodology, statistical considerations, and organization of a clinical research project.
 According to the ICH Good Clinical Practice guidelines, an excellent protocol should include the following topics: